 These works faced obstacles to being printed or sold freely, although many continue to be distributed digitally to this day.

-Curiously, some works passed unscathed by Law 156, even containing controversial themes.
+Interestingly, some works passed unscathed through Law 156, even containing controversial themes.
 A classic example is Yosuga no Sora, whose story involves a romance between twin siblings.

-This decision ended up exposing the contradictions of the law: if the content is well-structured or subtle, it passes; if it is too direct, it suffers sanctions.
+This decision ended up exposing the contradictions of the law: if the content is well-structured or subtle, it passes; if it is too direct, it faces sanctions.

 And today, what changes for otakus?

 For the average consumer, especially those living outside Japan, almost nothing has changed in 2025.
-With streaming and international digital distribution, most controversial works are still accessible.
-However, for Japanese creators and publishers, the law remains a thorn in their side — albeit a less sharp one.
+With streaming and international digital distribution, most controversial works can still be accessed.
+However, for Japanese creators and publishers, the law remains a thorn in their side — albeit a softer one.